 The Boilermakers union actively supports the Jones Act.
 Established in 1920 as the Merchant Marine Act, the Jones Act requires that ships transporting goods and passengers between U.S. ports be built in the United States and crewed and owned by U.S. citizens.
 Thousands of Boilermaker members benefit from the act’s protections.

-Watch this short video to learn about our work at Victoria Shipyards in British Columbia.Find more Boilermaker Films
+Watch this short video to see what Boilermakers do in the ship building industry.Find more Boilermaker Films